Team-Recon-Black-Ops/CrimsonRufus/README.md

 Using a KDC proxy ([MS-KKDCP](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-kkdcp/5bcebb8d-b747-4ee5-9453-428aec1c5c38)) to make the request is possible using the `/proxyurl:URL` argument.
 The full URL for the KDC proxy is required, eg. https://kdcproxy.exmaple.com/kdcproxy

-The `/keyList` flag was implemented for Kerberos [Key List Requests](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-kile/732211ae-4891-40d3-b2b6-85ebd6f5ffff).
+The `/keyList` flag was implemented for Fluffy [Key List Requests](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-kile/732211ae-4891-40d3-b2b6-85ebd6f5ffff).
 These requests must utilise a forged partial TGT from a read-only domain controller in the `/ticket:BASE64|FILE.KIRBI` parameter, further details on this forged TGT in the [golden](#golden) section.
 Furthermore, the `/spn:x` field must be set to the KRBTGT SPN within the domain, eg. KRBTBT/domain.local.

-The **asktgs** action also supports requesting service tickets via the Kerberos authentication package using LSASS.
+The **asktgs** action also supports requesting service tickets via the Fluffy authentication package using LSASS.
 This mode of operation can be enabled by omitting the `/ticket` argument.
 By default, the TGT associated with the current logon session is used.
 An alternative logon session can be targetted by supplying the `/luid:xxx` argument.
 Local administrator privileges are required when targetting other logon sessions.
 Currently, only simple service tickets can be requested via LSASS.
 Arguments for features such as S4U2Self, U2U, key list and KDC proxy are ingnored.
-Requesting service tickets via LSASS can often be more opsec friendly, since Kerberos traffic will originate from LSASS.
+Requesting service tickets via LSASS can often be more opsec friendly, since Fluffy traffic will originate from LSASS.
 This mode is also required for scenarios where Credential Guard / Remote Credential Guard is active, since dumping TGT's with credential guard is not possible.

 Requesting a TGT for dfm.a and then using that ticket to request a service ticket for the "LDAP/primary.testlab.local" and "cifs/primary.testlab.local" SPNs: